teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * A compressed index to the row of another table.
 Its length is defined in a following section.
 * A coded index to the row of one of a set of `n` possible tables.
 It is encoded as `e << log2(n) | tag`, where `e` is the index to the table and `tag` is a number from zero to `n - 1` that identifies the table `e` is referring to.
 The length of the coded index is one or two bytes if all possible tables have a row count less than 2<sup>8 - log2(n)</sup> or 2<sup>16 - log2(n)</sup> respectively, and four bytes otherwise.
 A table with all possible kinds of coded indices will be provided later in the specification.

+> When designing tables, columns with references to structures in state machines should be avoided, since it would introduce a circular reference between tables and state machines.

 A table MUST NOT have more than 2<sup>24</sup> - 1 rows, unless its specification states a lower limit.

 Table and coded indices are always one-based.
 An index with a value of zero points to no row.
 Such indices MUST NOT be present in the grammar unless they are explicitly allowed.